greenrobot/greenDAO/README.md

 ```
     compile 'org.greenrobot:greendao-generator:2.2.0'
 ```
 *Note:* to use encrypted databases using SQLCipher, you need to reference different artifacts (postfix '-encryption').
-For all details, please refer to the documentation on []database encryption](http://greenrobot.org/greendao/documentation/database-encryption/).
+For all details, please refer to the documentation on [database encryption](http://greenrobot.org/greendao/documentation/database-encryption/).

 Homepage, Documentation, Links
 ------------------------------